Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus

 \bheading{Exploring lightweight countermeasures (\ssecref{sec:countermeasure}).} According to the found vulnerabilities and weaknesses in the analysis, we propose specific countermeasures for three protocols.
 In particular, our countermeasures should not \textit{modify voting and committing rules}, which ensures that the safety of chained BFT protocols is not affected.
 Guided by this principle, our countermeasures include optimizing the \textit{voting pattern} in FHS and introducing randomness in the \textit{proposing rule} of 2CHS and CHS.
 Our evaluation results illustrate that these countermeasures can significantly improve leadership democracy under attack.
 We also identified the difficulty of thwarting attacks in Streamlet without breaking the principle.
 Some key points are summarized as follows:

-Our countermeasures suggest that even minor changes in some design components (\eg, \textit{voting pattern} in \ssecref{subsec:BackchainedBFT}) can substantially improve leadership democracy.
-For example, if an adversary wants to obtain an unfair chain quality in CHS with our countermeasures, it has to control more than $0.285$ of Byzantine nodes (instead of a single Byzantine node in CHS).
+Our countermeasures suggest that even minor changes in design components (\eg, \textit{voting pattern} in \ssecref{subsec:BackchainedBFT}) substantially improve leadership democracy.
+For example, with our countermeasures, an adversary has to control more than $0.285$ of Byzantine nodes (instead of a single Byzantine node in CHS) to obtain an unfair chain quality in CHS.
 Besides, FHS with our countermeasure can achieve optimal chain quality and censorship resilience.
-Our countermeasures confirm security-performance tradeoffs in designing chained BFT protocols.
-No enhanced version of these four protocols can simultaneously achieve linear message complexity, responsiveness, and optimal leadership democracy.
+Our countermeasures confirm security-performance trade-offs in designing chained BFT protocols.
+No enhanced version of these four protocols can simultaneously achieve linear message complexity, responsiveness , and optimal leadership democracy.
 Navigating the trade-offs becomes a pivotal aspect of decision-making in protocol design.
 Furthermore, we discuss future directions for chained BFT protocols with better leadership democracy in Appendix~\ref{appen:discussion}.